rust-lang/book/nostarch/chapter12.md

 ## Working with Environment Variables

-We’ll improve `minigrep` by adding an extra feature: an option for case-insensitive searching that the user can turn on via an environment variable.
+We’ll improve the `minigrep` binary by adding an extra feature: an option for case-insensitive searching that the user can turn on via an environment variable.
 We could make this feature a command line option and require that users enter it each time they want it to apply, but by instead making it an